 I tend to start with a light raw dish like the Red Tuna Crudo, Salmon or Beef Tartare.
 The Tomato Salad is the Herbert Samuel signature dish and very popular.
 If you are dining with a fellow carnivore then I recommend ordering the Beef Chateau or the Prime Rib as they are both great options for a minimum of 2 diners.
 The fish dishes are also delicious, especially the salmon and grouper.
 All the chocolate desserts are always incredible and worth saving room for.
 There is also a very impressive wine menu and the wine fridges line the length of the restaurant.

 Tel Aviv has no shortage of good sushi restaurants but finding good kosher sushi is not as easy.
 Luckily Yakimono has a kosher branch in the Hilton Tel Aviv, serving classic Japanese food and sushi in a traditional environment.

 Popular dishes include Akami Tataki, seared tuna on a bed of sprouts and quail eggs; Goma Sushi Mori, sushi balls wrapped in fish in chef’s sauce and Miso Black Cod.

 - Chloelys, Hilton Tel Aviv

-The restaurant by Chef Victor Gloger has recently been renovated and the beautiful setting overlooks the sea, and the view is especially impressive at sunset.
-The menu is a combination of classic French dishes, with Israeli influencers, with starters including Home Made Smoked Salmon, Red Tuna Tataki and Beef Tartar.
+The restaurant was recently renovated and the beautiful setting overlooks the sea, and the view is especially impressive at sunset.
+The menu is a combination of classic French dishes, with Israeli influences, with starters including Home Made Smoked Salmon, Red Tuna Tataki and Beef Tartar.
 Among the main courses are Grouper Filet with cauliflower risotto and Grilled Beef Fillet with whipped potato cream.
 They also have a great private room for up to 40 guests, which is perfect for business events and family gatherings.

 - Mapu, Prima Tel Aviv